21-22 Meridian Elementary Health and Safety Plan

 - All students will handwash/hand sanitize before entering the cafeteria.

-- Doors in route to the cafeteria will be propped open to limit touching of surfaces.
+- Doors in route to the cafeteria will be propped open to limit the touching of surfaces.

 - Students will enter and exit the cafeteria through different doors.